 Fish stocks and other living marine resources move freely across maritime boundaries.
 As such, the United States cannot effectively manage them alone and must cooperate with other nations.
 Countries must cooperate to conduct scientific study and set fisheries rules that will ensure that these resources are conserved and managed sustainably.
 The United States has worked over many decades to establish a network of regional fisheries management organizations (RFMOs), treaty-based multilateral bodies and other bilateral, regional, and global organizations that oversee the cooperative sustainable management of shared fish stocks and other living marine resources.
-The United States is a member or observer of many of these organizations and agreements, and the Department of State works closely with other U.S. agencies, including National Oceanic and Atmospheric Administration’s National Marine Fisheries Service (NOAA Fisheries), to represent U.S. interests.
+The United States is a member or observer of many of these organizations and agreements, and the Department of State works closely with other U.S. agencies, including National Oceanic and Atmospheric Administration’s (NOAA Fisheries), to represent U.S. interests.
 In addition the Department of State and NOAA Fisheries also have a number of other bilateral and regional cooperation arrangements on fisheries with other countries, including bilateral cooperation on fisheries with Canada, Russia, Mexico, the European Union, Japan, China, and Norway.

 Regional Fisheries Management Organizations (RFMOs)